A safe learning space for “over the top” pups and pooches

 - An initial thorough virtual consult (1 x 60-90-min session) to fully scope your situation and devise a personal detailed plan for management and training.

-- A follow up virtual check in (1 x 45 min) 7-10 days after your initial consult.
+- A follow up virtual or “in person” session (1 x 45 min) 7-10 days after your initial consult.

 - Weekly check-ins by email, phone or Zoom while you adjust your environment, practice your skills. and follow your training plan.